watertreader/Udacity_Data_Scientist_Nanodegree/Project_4/README.md

 ## Project Introduction<a name="introduction"></a>

-The project goal is to demonstrate my familiarity with the following subject matters:
+The project goal is to build a data science project to leverage what I have learned throughout the program

     1: Exploratory Data Analysis.
 	2: Recommendation System